Homogenization of the Richards equation in porous media: Multiscale modelling of water transport in vegetated soil: Existence and uniqueness results

 \section{Existence and uniqueness results}

-In this section we prove the well-posedness of model \eqref{richards_soil},~\eqref{bcs_soil} and~\eqref{richards_root},~\eqref{bcs_root}.
-There are many well-posedness results for degenerate parabolic equations, but due to specific assumptions on the non-linear functions and boundary conditions considered here, we present the main steps of the proofs, using the methods as in~\cite{alt1983quasilinear, Jaeger_Kacur_1995}.
+In this section we prove the well-posedness of model \eqref{richards_soil}-\eqref{bcs_root}.
+There are many well-posedness results for degenerate parabolic equations, but due to specific assumptions on the nonlinear functions and boundary conditions considered here, we present the main steps of the proofs, using the methods as in~\cite{alt1983quasilinear, Jaeger_Kacur_1995}.
 We consider the space

 For $u \in V(J^\ve)$ and $\psi \in V(J^\ve)^\prime$ the dual product is denoted by $\langle u, \psi \rangle_{V(J^\ve)^\prime}$ and the inner product for $\phi \in L^p(A)$ and $\psi \in L^{q}(A)$ by $\la\phi, \psi\ra_{A} = \int_A \phi \psi dx$, given a domain $A \subset \mathbb R^3$ and $1/p+ 1/q =1$.
 Similar notation is used for the inner product for $\phi \in L^p(\partial A)$ and $\psi \in L^{q}(\partial A)$.
 We also denote $\langle u, \psi \rangle_{V(J^\ve)^\prime, \tau} = \int_0^\tau \langle u(t), \psi(t) \rangle_{V(J^\ve)^\prime} dt$ and $A_\tau = (0,\tau) \times A$, where $A$ is a domain or boundary of a domain.